gbenroscience/gscanner/README.md

 # gscanner

-This is a simple Golang library that helps you quickly scan a string and split it into substrings based on an array of supplied tokens.
+gscanner is a simple Golang library that helps you quickly scan a string and split it into substrings based on an array of supplied tokens.

 This library benchmarks very fast and is stable.